 If the candidate's application is accepted, an email of acceptance will be sent in to the candidate in September, 2015.
 The email will explain the process of submitting the thesis and case lists.
-The examination fee must be paid on or before 5 pm CDT September 30, 2015.
+The examination fee must be paid on or before 5 pm CDT September 30, 2016.

-September, 2015 - 5 pm CDT September 30, 2015 \$1110
+September, 2016 to 5 pm CDT September 30, 2016 \$1210

-5 pm CDT September 30, 2015 is the final deadline for receipt of the Examination Fee.
+5 pm CDT September 30, 2016 is the final deadline for receipt of the Examination Fee.
 No late payments will be accepted.
-If the candidate must withdraw from the examination on or before February 1, 2016 due to a medical or other emergency, a portion of the examination fee may be refunded.
+If the candidate must withdraw from the examination on or before February 1, 2017 due to a medical or other emergency, a portion of the examination fee may be refunded.